HuntleyE/processing/README.md

 # processing
-# Project Title and purpose
+# Spin Me Right Round and PVector

 One Paragraph of project description goes here